 Generic Name: influenza virus vaccine, live, trivalent

-Note: This document contains side effect information about influenza virus vaccine, live, trivalent.
-Some of the dosage forms listed on this page may not apply to the brand name FluMist.
+Note: This page contains information about the side effects of influenza virus vaccine, live, trivalent.
+Some of the dosage forms included on this document may not apply to the brand name FluMist.

-Some side effects of FluMist may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for FluMist may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to influenza virus vaccine, live, trivalent: nasal solution, nasal spray